polhenarejos/pico-openpgp/README.md

 ## Credits
 Pico OpenPGP uses the following libraries or portion of code:
-- mbedTLS for cryptographic operations.
+- MbedTLS for cryptographic operations.
 - TinyUSB for low level USB procedures.